 |GST||Food expenses recovered from employees||43.73|

 |GST||Recovery towards private use of vehicles by employees||4.28|

 b) According to the information and explanations given to us, dues of income tax, GST, wealth tax, service tax, custom duty, excise duty, value added tax, cess and other material statutory dues that have not been deposited on account of any dispute are given below:

 |Name of the Statute||Nature of the Dues||Amount (Rs in Lakh)||Forum where dispute is pending|

 |The Central Excise Act, 1944||Excise Duty Penalty||1.00||CESTAT|

-(xiii) As per information available to us all transactions with related parties are in compliance with Section 177 & 188 of the Companies act 2013, wherever applicable and the details have been disclosed in the Financial Statements etc as required by the applicable Accounting Standards.
+xiii.
+All the transactions with the related parties are in compliance with Section 177 and 188 of the Companies Act, 2013, where applicable and the details have been disclosed in the Note No. 2.46 to the financial statements, as required by the applicable accounting standards.

-(xiv) As informed to us, the company has not made any preferential allotment to private placement of shares or fully convertible debentures during the year under review.
+xiv.
+The company has not made any preferential allotment or private placements of shares or fully or partly convertible debentures during the year.

-(xv) As informed to us the company has not entered in to any non-cash transaction with directors or persons connected with him.
+xv.
+In our opinion and according to the information and explanations given to us, the company has not entered into any non-cash transaction with Directors or persons connected with him.

 xvi.
 The company is not required to be registered under schedule 45-1A of the Reserve Bank of India Act 1934.